paszu/3DSRepo/Part-5-(arm9loaderhax).md

 7. Copy `EmuNAND9.bin` from the EmuNAND9 zip to the `/luma/payloads/` folder on your SD card and rename `EmuNAND9.bin` to `y_EmuNAND9.bin`
 7. Copy `Decrypt9WIP.bin` to the `/luma/payloads/` folder on your SD card and rename `Decrypt9WIP.bin` to `x_Decrypt9WIP.bin`
 1. Copy `aeskeydb.bin` to the root of your SD card
+2. Copy DspDump.3dsx to the `/3ds/` folder on your SD card
 2. Copy `emuNAND_original.bin` and `emuNAND_original.bin.sha` from Section II of Part 4 to the root of your SD card

 ##### Section II - Installing arm9loaderhax